cnabio/cnab-spec/105-signing.md

 The `version` field is optional.
 If omitted, the entire Bundle is considerered retracted.
 When `version` is omitted, `signature` MUST be omitted.

-To specify a range of versions, a _SemVer range_ may be provided in the `version` field.
+To specify a range of versions, a _SemVer range_ MAY be provided in the `version` field.
 In this case, a `signature` MUST be omitted.

 The `reason` field is optional, though a retraction SHOULD have one.
-This may be used by a user agent to explain the reason for the retraction.
+This MAY be used by a user agent to explain the reason for the retraction.

 The following examples shows all three methods of specifying a retraction: